-Mr. M Bennett Head of Behaviour & Attendance monitors the number of exclusions every term and reports back to the Pupil Behaviour and Wellbeing Committee They also liaise with the local authority to ensure suitable full-time education for excluded students.
+Mr. M Bennett Head of Behaviour & Attendance monitors the number of supensions and permanent exclusions every term and reports back to the Pupil Behaviour and Wellbeing Committee They also liaise with the local authority to ensure suitable full-time education for suspended or permanently excluded students.